-2. Residence in the College shall, for the purpose of these Statutes, include residence in houses or flats in proximity to the College in which the Principal, Official Fellows and Tutors are required by the Governing Body to reside for the more adequate performance of their duties.
+2. Residence in the College shall, for the purpose of these Statutes, include residence in houses or flats in proximity to the College in which the Principal, Official Fellows and Tutors are required by the Governing Body to reside for performance of their duties.